shorebirdtech/website/src/pages/jobs.md

 ## Why work at a startup?

-Having worked at both, I can tell you, startups feel very different from big companies and big teams.
+Having worked at both large and small companies, I can tell you, startups feel very different from big companies and big teams.

 Working at a startup means: